 We did this for two weeks, and came back to our new home of Bordeaux, France.
 The reality of life then caught up.
 I was too busy working and Tito was too busy studying and playing synth gigs in dusty cellars.
 We knew we wanted this video to be more than a one-trip thing, and we both knew that Indonesia was where we wanted to film the second half of it.
 We’d already been there together, and the thought of embarking on another 20-hour mission via deserted roads and sketchy ferries on a Beng-Beng diet was way too tempting to do any differently.

 But before we had the chance, Tito moved to Australia, the whole summer was gone, and with it our chances to score a proper swell in the Indian Ocean.
 We were hopeless, and seriously thought the project would vanish… yeah, another one of those.

 It was October 24th when luck smiled at us and a blob popped on the maps.
-It wasn’t the swell of the decade.
-Not even the swell of the year.
-But definitely something decent enough to produce a few punt-able wedges at that remote spot we’d been eying for a while.
+It wasn’t the swell of the decade, but definitely something decent enough to produce a few punt-able wedges at that remote spot we’d been eying for a while.
 A few hours later, our friend Erwin was knocking at my door, highly caffeinated from a 2L bottle of coke, and after a FaceTime with Tito who was just waking up in New South Wales, our tickets were booked.